jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 Essentially we use generics to pass through the segments of the eventual CSS class, then Template Literal Types too join them together.

-Type inference means that when we use it all the generis go away and it ends up nice and clean (just like before).
+Type inference means that when we use it all the generics go away and it ends up nice and clean (just like before).

 Here's an example usage: